Cuberick-Orion/Bi-Blip4CIR/README.md

 ### Training

-Our method is built on top of CLIP4Cir with a two-stage training pipeline, with stage-I being the BLIP text encoder finetuning, and the subsequent stage-II being the combiner training.
-Please check our paper for details.

-The following configurations are used for training on one NVIDIA A100 80GB, in practice we observe the VRAM usage to be approx. 36G (during training).
+The following configurations are used for training on one NVIDIA A100 80GB, in practice we observe the maximum VRAM usage to be approx. 36G (CIRR, stage-II training).
 You can also adjust the batch size to lower the VRAM consumption.

 #### on Fashion-IQ